Skip to content

 Chrome OS Linux, sometimes called Crostini, allows you to run Linux applications for development in addition to the regular desktop and Chrome OS applications.
 Linux on Chrome OS Flex offers developers the best of both worlds.

-Built and designed on the principles of simplicity and security of Chrome OS, Linux on Chrome OS Flex gives developers the freedom to run their favorite editors, IDEs, and thousands of world-class development tools safely at once.
+Built and designed on the principles of simplicity and security of Chrome OS, Linux on Chrome OS Flex gives developers the freedom to run their favourite editors, IDEs, and thousands of world-class development tools safely at once.

 Benefits

 When Linux is turned on, a terminal is installed that you can use to run command-line tools.
 You can also install graphics applications, such as Editing and IDEs, that are in the launcher, along with the rest of Chrome OS Flex applications.
+Another useful tool, the file application, makes it easy to create a shared folder for transferring files between a Chrome OS Flex host and a Linux container.

 Enable Linux on Chrome OS Flex